undoZen/vue-set-get/README.md

 // 3.2. use `linkVuexState()` in v-model
 // you must use it as computed prop since syntax like
 // <input v-model="linkVuexState('a.b.c.d')">
-// is unfortunately unsupported by Vue
+// is unfortunately not supported by Vue

 // so write you template as
 // <input v-model="linkStateABCD">